mwpowellhtx/Kingdom.Collections/README.md

 The second is the code generation itself, around which the integration nuances are not fully resolved.
 Unit testing of which was also a primary motivation with the subsequent [*Code Analysis*](#net-code-analysis-code-fixes-and-other-fallout) section.
 Under the hood, code generation depends upon the [``CodeGeneration.Roslyn``](/AArnott/CodeGeneration.Roslyn) project, and ultimately upon command line ``code-gen`` bits.

 At the time of this writing, *CodeGeneration.Roslyn* integration nuances were not fully working and are still to be determine.
+To be clear, and to be fair, I do not mean that *CodeGeneration.Roslyn* itself is not working; only in terms of my solution level comprehension of said bits.
 However, I am fairly confident that the ``FlagsEnumerationAttribute`` generator itself is working, and have commited the unit tests that prove this to be the case.

 ### .NET Code Analysis, Code Fixes, and other fallout